contributte/webapp-skeleton/README.md

     Or use make task, `make loc-postgres`.

 3) Custom configuration file is located at `app/config/config.local.neon`.
-Edit him if you want.
+Edit it if you want.

-    Default configuration should looks like:
+    Default configuration should look like:

     ```yaml
     # Host Config